 “From a local perspective, we provide about 60 jobs,” Smith said.
 “They are all our neighbors and friends, they all live within or around our community, and so they have a vested interest in the service they provide.”

-The Stillwater City Council recognized Public Power week with a proclamation at its Oct.
-1 meeting.
+The Stillwater City Council will recognize Public Power week with a proclamation at its Oct.
+7 meeting.
 The council governs the utility acting as the SUA.

-Electric Utility will host touch-a-truck events at Highland Park, Will Rogers, and Skyline elementary schools throughout the week.
+Electric Utility will host touch-a-truck events at Sangre and Will Rogers elementary schools throughout the week.

 Stillwater is the second largest municipal electric utility in the state and the largest transmission owner and electric generator.
 Stillwater has been a community-owned electric utility since 1901 and has owned its electric generation since 1903.